MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/reference/user-rights-assignment/Change-the-system-time.md

 -   Users who try to log on to the domain from computers with inaccurate time might not be able to authenticate.

-Also, because the Kerberos authentication protocol requires that the requester and authenticator have their clocks synchronized within an administrator\-defined skew period, an attacker who changes a computer's time may cause that computer to be unable to obtain or grant Kerberos protocol tickets.
+Also, because the Kerberos authentication protocol requires that the requester and authenticator have their clocks synchronized within an administrator-defined skew period, an attacker who changes a computer's time may cause that computer to be unable to obtain or grant Kerberos protocol tickets.

-The risk from these types of events is mitigated on most domain controllers, member servers, and end\-user computers because the Windows Time Service automatically synchronizes time with domain controllers in the following ways:
+The risk from these types of events is mitigated on most domain controllers, member servers, and end-user computers because the Windows Time Service automatically synchronizes time with domain controllers in the following ways:

 -   All desktop client computers and member servers use the authenticating domain controller as their inbound time partner.

--   All domain controllers in a domain nominate the primary domain controller \(PDC\) emulator operations master as their inbound time partner.
+-   All domain controllers in a domain nominate the primary domain controller (PDC) emulator operations master as their inbound time partner.

 -   All PDC emulator operations masters follow the hierarchy of domains in the selection of their inbound time partner.